(1) The Woman in A Basket

 - * This woman is set in place, literally set on a base; some translations actually say pedestal (HCSB, NASB)

 The two women that lift and carry the basket represent the two nations that took part in the construction of the statue and its base, France, and America.
 The statue was paid for and built in France, but the pedestal was paid for and built in the United States.

 The metal lid represents the thin metal covering that makes up the body of the statue, which is made of 310 sheets of copper, molded into the shape of a woman.
 Even the type of metal is significant; the lid is said to be made of lead, which is a soft metal.
 The metal of the statue, copper, is also a soft metal, though not as soft as lead, but a lot softer than iron.

 The question has been asked, then why did it not say, copper?
 For the same reason it did not say “I saw a great statue.”
 Dreams and visions do not give direct information, but 99% indirect information, which requires interpretation.

 Notice that the woman in a basket is to be lifted up “between heaven and earth.”
 Lady Liberty is 151 feet tall on a pedestal that is 89 feet tall and built on a larger earthen foundation that is 65 feet tall.
 This makes the tip of her torch 305 feet in the air, taller than any structure in the Western Hemisphere at its construction, probably the world.

-The above photo shows wood slats which are very much like the weaving of a basket.
-The wood was only used during the first stage of the construction, for shaping the copper sheets of the exterior.
-But even in the final construction as it now stands, there is metal weaving inside the statue, similar to basket weaving.
+In the final construction as it now stands, there is metal weaving inside the statue, similar to basket weaving.
 (See photo below; there is a video on my youtube channel, Truth Finder.)

 Thin metal bands that form a loose weave all through the statue on the inside of the copper sheets.
 These bands hold the copper sheets together and hold them to a metal framework.